RoelKroes/TBTracker/README.md

  Connect the T-Deer as an Arduino Mini to the Arduino IDE.
  Many parameters are user adjustable in settings.h

+ The Arduino Pro mini has a rather small memory capacity.
+If you run into memory issues, consider disabling RTTY or LORA in the settings.h file.
+ Also disabling DEVMODE in settings.h will free up a lot of memory at the cost of no serial output.

  Have fun,

  Roel.